 According to Noise Element Policy 6 in the City's General Plan, noise-producing construction activity is required to be controlled through the implementation of best management noise reduction practices.
-Furthermore, implementation of MM NOI-1 would ensure compliance with City's construction noise standards (including best management noise reduction practices and restrictions on permissible hours of construction) and would reduce potential construction noise impacts to less than significant.
+Furthermore, compliance with City's construction noise standards (including best management noise reduction practices and restrictions on permissible hours of construction) would ensure potential construction noise impacts are less than significant.
 It should be noted that construction noise would be short-term, intermittent, and overshadowed by local traffic noise.